Frequently Asked Questions About Save Texas Moms (and More)

 -

 The 2024 report of the Texas Maternal Mortality and Morbidity Review Committee (MMMRC) found that 80% of pregnancy-related deaths were preventable.
 Racial disparities also persist.
 Black women are about 2.5 times more likely to die from pregnancy and childbirth than white women.
-Preventing these tragedies and doing all we can to Save Texas Moms must be a priority for our state’s leaders.
+Preventing these tragedies and doing all we can to Save Texas Moms must be a top priority for our state’s leaders.

 -